Questioning the wobbling interpretation of low-spin bands in $\gamma$-soft nuclei within the interacting boson-fermion model: Abstract

 \section{Abstract}

-The interpretation of the recently reported low-lying excited bands in $\gamma$-soft odd-mass nuclei as wobbling bands is examined in terms of the interacting boson-fermion model that is based on the universal nuclear energy density functional.
-The predicted mixing ratios of the $\Delta{I}=1$ electric quadrupole ($E2$) to magnetic dipole ($M1$) transition rates between yrast bands and those yrare bands previously interpreted as wobbling bands in $^{135}$Pr, $^{133}$La, $^{127}$Xe, and $^{105}$Pd nuclei are consistently smaller in magnitude than the experimental values on which the wobbling interpretation is based.
-These calculated mixing ratios indicate the predominant $M1$ character of the transitions from the yrare bands under consideration to the yrast bands, being in agreement with the new experimental data, which involve both the angular distribution and linear polarization measurements.
+An alternative interpretation of the recently reported low-lying excited bands in $\gamma$-soft odd-mass nuclei as wobbling bands is presented in terms of the interacting boson-fermion model.
+The model Hamiltonian is determined based on the mean-field calculations with the nuclear energy density functionals.
+The predicted mixing ratios of the $\Delta{I}=1$ electric quadrupole to magnetic dipole transition rates between yrast bands and those yrare bands previously interpreted as wobbling bands in $^{135}$Pr, $^{133}$La, $^{127}$Xe, and $^{105}$Pd are consistently smaller in magnitude than the experimental values on which the wobbling interpretation is based.
+These calculated mixing ratios indicate predominant magnetic character in agreement with the new experimental data.
 The earlier wobbling assignments are severely questioned.

-The quadrupole deformation and collectivity is a prominent aspect of the low-energy nuclear structure \cite{BM_II}.
-The quadrupole shape is characterized by essentially two degrees of freedom: axial deformation, i.e., the elongation along the symmetry axis of the intrinsic frame, and triaxiality, i.e., deviation from axiality.
-Rigid triaxial deformation is a rare nuclear phenomenon, since it generally occurs at high spin.
-Two fingerprints of the rigid triaxiality are chirality and wobbling.
-The nuclear chirality \cite{Stefan-Jie} has been ubiquitously found in several regions of the nuclear chart \cite{XIONG2019}, while much less has been clarified for the wobbling motion.

-The notion of the wobbling motion was initially presented by Bohr and Mottelson \cite{BM_II} for even-even nuclear systems, in analogy to the precession of a classical asymmetric top.
-The nuclear wobbling takes place in such a way that one of the principal axes of a triaxial rotor that has the largest moment of inertia oscillates about the space-fixed angular momentum.
-The wobbling motion should be identified through the observation of the $\Delta{I}=2$ rotational bands that are connected to each other by predominant $\Delta{I}=1$ electric quadrupole $E2$ transitions, because the collective oscillation of the entire nuclear charge is involved.
-Traditionally, excited bands that manifest features of wobbling motion have been recognized in, but limited to, high spin bands of the odd-mass Lu and Ta nuclei in the mass $A\approx160$ region \cite{wobblingprl-2001,wobblingprl-2002,165Lu,167Lu,161Lu,167Ta}.